 PICK THE RIGHT SPOT FOR THE PLANT IN YOUR HOME

 Some of the best advice I have ever read online about plants is that you need to place them in a spot in your home that is best for them, not where they look best.
-So if you have this cute bookcase in your home that would be perfect for your plant but sunlight doesn’t reach it, then you shouldn’t put a plant there.
-Buy a fake plant to put on that shelve.
+So if you have this cute bookcase in your home that would be perfect for your plant, but sunlight doesn’t reach it, then you shouldn’t put a plant there.
+Buy a fake plant to put on that shelf.
 Since you have done your research about your new plant, you should know exactly how much sunlight it requires.

 STICK TO A WATERING SCHEDULE

 Overwatering your plant can be a death sentence for it.
 It’s easy to over-water them if they don’t have good drainage in the pot it’s planted in.
 This can happen because the pot doesn’t have adequate holes in the bottom to let excess water run out.
 An easy way to make sure you don’t drown your plant is to buy a planter that already has holes in the bottom of it or to drill them in yourself.
 I learned that using terra-cotta pots will soak up a lot of excess water as well as mixing your soil with sand.
 Be sure to have a saucer or plate beneath the plant to catch all the excess water that comes out of the bottom of the pot after you water it.
 You don’t want to have a big mess.